We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Flights in the afternoon are typically the cheapest time of the day to fly to Agra.
-Flights in the morning are usually the most expensive.
+Flights in the morning are typically the cheapest time of the day to fly to Agra.
+Flights in the afternoon are usually the most expensive.

 If the Taj Mahal is on the top of your list of places to visit then you’ll definitely be booking a flight to Agra.
 Once the capital of the Mughal Empire, this medieval city is today one of the most visited destinations in India – if not the world.
 With a history dating back to the 16th century, Agra’s story is a fascinating one.
 The third Mughal emperor, Akbar, came to power when he was only 13.
 He made many great contributions during his reign including banning the slaughter of cows, making Agra the capital in 1566 and commissioning some of the most extraordinary buildings in India.